ArVdC/TimeManager/README.md

 [![IMAGE 1.
 How to Install and Configure the Plugin](http://imageshack.com/a/img924/8047/gxPi0W.png)](https://www.youtube.com/playlist?list=PLPTZNgSLmtr9PxHD_7Y2VFhbSqH8gKBad)

 ### COMPATIBILITY
-* v1.1.1: Most CraftBukkit forks from 1.4.6 to 1.12.2
+* v1.1.1: Most CraftBukkit forks from 1.4.6 to 1.13
 * v1.1.0: Most CraftBukkit forks from 1.4.6 to 1.12.1
 * v1.0.2: Spigot and Bukkit 1.4.6 to 1.12
 * v1.0.1: Spigot 1.9 to 1.12 and Bukkit 1.12
 * v1.0.0: Spigot and Bukkit 1.12

 ### TODO
-* Command: Add to '/tm checktimers' an argument [all|world] to display the details for a single world.
+* ~~Command: Add to '/tm checktimers' an argument [all|world] to display the details for a single world.~~
-* Command: Create a '/tm checkconfig' command that can display the summary of the current config (All the rest except the worlds details).
+* ~~Command: Create a '/tm checkconfig' command that can display the summary of the current config (All the rest except the worlds details).~~
-* Command: Permit 'HH:mm:ss' format for '/ tm set start' and '/ tm set time' first argument.
+* ~~Command: Create a '/tm set initialtick' command.~~
-* Auto updater: Try to make an automatic updater, probably using the [@Gravity](https://bukkit.org/threads/updater-2-3-easy-safe-and-policy-compliant-auto-updating-for-your-plugins-new.96681/page-8#post-2158575) one.
-Create some new subcommands like 'checkVersion', 'checkUpdate', 'doUpdate', 'set autoUpdate [true|false]', ...
+* Command: Permit 'HH:mm:ss' format for '/ tm set start', '/ tm set time' and '/ tm set initialtick' first argument.
 * Player Item: Create a custom item (and associated permissions and options) to use the '/now' command.
-* Speed Handler: A different speed multiplier for the day and the night is still possible, but it will be more difficult than expected because of the new 'sync' option.
+* DayNightSpeedHandler: A different speed multiplier for the day and the night is still possible, but it will be more difficult than expected because of the new 'sync' option.
 And perhaps it's pretty useless because the '/ tm set speed' command could be easily started automatically at morning and evening.
 * Tab completer: Try to improve the current hack that manages the spaces in worlds name.